imadege/workgenie/README.md

  - WebSocket-based real-time updates.
 FastAPI for the backend and React for the frontend.
 - Running the Project with Docker Compose
-To simplify the process of running both the backend (FastAPI) and the frontend (React), the project is set up to use Docker Compose.
-This allows you to spin up both services simultaneously with a single command.
+To simplify the process of running  the backend (FastAPI)  the project is set up to use Docker Compose.
+This allows you to spin up services simultaneously with a single command.

 ### Prerequisites
 Make sure you have the following installed: